 Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms "SHOULD" or "SHOULD NOT" implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
 Unless otherwise specified, the term "MAY" implies that the product does not follow the prescription.

 6 Change Tracking

-This section identifies No table of changes that were made to this is available.
-The document is either new or has had no changes since theits last release.
-Changes are classified as New, Major, Minor, Editorial, or No change.
+This section identifies changes that were made to this document since the last release.
+Changes are classified as Major, Minor, or None.